- Learn to Conserve

 There is no charge to attend these workshops; however, registration is required.
 If you are unable to attend the workshop, please cancel your registration to allow another customer on the wait list to attend.

 Completion of this free workshop earns you a “Water Wiser” designation and exempts you from the every-third-day watering schedule.
 Remember that all water customers must still adhere to the overnight watering hours requirement.
+Keep in mind that the designation can be revoked if drought restrictions occur or abuse of water use is determined.

-Please note that with new technology and best practices being developed, residents must attend a Water Wiser workshop every five years to maintain the Water Wiser designation.
+With new technology and best practices being developed, residents must attend a Water Wiser workshop every five years to maintain the Water Wiser designation.

 Water Wiser Renewal